ShaniItzhakov/AutonomousDrivingProject/README.md

 Google Colaboratory Notebook is required.

 Run the following two commands in the terminal:
-(you need to "cd" to your files folder and then run the "google notebook targetfile.ipynb" command).
+(you need to "cd" to your files folder and then run the "jupyter notebook targetfile.ipynb" command).

 > - cd ~YourFilesFolder
-> - google notebook targetfile.ipynb
+> - jupyter notebook targetfile.ipynb

 <img width="281" alt="tree" src="https://user-images.githubusercontent.com/73496090/178832664-6909c718-359c-456f-a85b-b3342057a2af.png">